 Normally furnished with European-style sidewalk tables, this Lebanese-French cafe is set up for brunch in the streets.
 With wicker chairs and big red umbrellas at every table, Cafe La Maude continues to serve one of the best brunches in Philly.
 For a spicy start to your day, look no further than the green shakshuka.
 The dish is topped with a tangy carrot tahini sauce over sweet potatoes, fried cauliflower, green fava beans, kale, and spinach.

-Few things are more satisfying in life than Café y Chocolate’s “Huevos Motuleños Especiales.”
-The dish swims in spicy salsa verde with refried black beans and is topped with a poached egg mixed with ham and mozzarella cheese, roasted poblano rojas, caramelized onions, and tomatoes.
+Few things are more satisfying in life than Café y Chocolate’s Huevos Motuleños Especiales.
+The dish swims in spicy salsa verde with refried black beans and comes topped with a poached egg mixed with ham and mozzarella cheese, roasted poblano rojas, caramelized onions, and tomatoes.
 This neighborhood Mexican cafe and coffee shop doesn’t have the largest sidewalk setup—outlining the mural-wrapped building are small square tables and folding chairs.
 But from your seat, you’ll have views of the bright and striking floral art that’s all over the restaurant’s exterior.

 Known for their eclairs, croissants, and tarts, this South Philly patisserie has plenty of brunch options.
-Enjoy some of the best French toast in the city on their picnic table-filled sidewalk patio.
+Enjoy some of the best french toast in the city on their picnic table-filled sidewalk patio.
 Topped with berry coulis and fresh berries, it’s the perfect mix of thick slices that also have crispy edges.
 For some post-brunch sweetness, don’t forget to grab a giant macaron on the way out.